 Once we have all of the results from your eye exam, we will discuss them with you.
 We are committed to an open relationship with our patients, and clear communication is our motto!
 If you need treatment, either management of ocular disease, vision therapy, eyeglasses or contact lenses, we’ll review your options together to decide the most suitable treatment plan.

-Contact us today to reserve your eye exam at our Kentucky eye care offices, in Jefferson, Carroll and Oldham.
+Contact us today to reserve your eye exam at our Kentucky eye care offices in Carrollton, LaGrange and Louisville.